 The Company has not paid any dividends with respect to its common shares and has no present plan to pay any dividends in the foreseeable future.
 The Company intends to retain its earnings to support the development of its business.
 Any dividends paid in the future by the Company will be paid at the discretion of the Company's Board of Directors and will be dependent upon distributions, if any, made by its subsidiaries, and on the Company's results of operations, its financial condition and other factors deemed relevant by the Board of Directors.
 In accordance with the relevant PRC regulations and the Articles of Association of companies incorporated in the PRC, appropriations of net income of wholly-owned foreign enterprises and sino-foreign joint venture companies as reflected in its statutory financial statements are to be allocated to either (i) each of the general reserve, enterprise expansion reserve and staff bonus and welfare reserve, respectively, or (ii) statutory reserve, as determined by the resolution of the Board of Directors annually.
-Prior to the Acquisition, the Board of Directors of Wuhu Feishang declared and paid dividends of CNY44.01 million (US\$6.76 million) and CNY38.46 million (US\$5.91 million) on February 28, 2005 and January 27, 2006, respectively.
-Wuhu Feishang declared dividends of CNY127.10 million (US\$19.53 million) to its parent on April 27, 2012 which were paid in 2013.
-On June 28, 2013, Feishang Mining declared and paid dividends of HK\$155.00 million (US\$19.87 million) to the Company.
-On September 24, 2014, Wuhu Feishang declared dividends of CNY39.24 million) to the Company.
-On September 24, 2014, Wuhu Feishang declared dividends of HK\$39.50 million (US\$5.06 million) to the Company.
+Prior to the Acquisition, the Board of Directors of Wuhu Feishang declared and paid dividends of CNY44.01 million to its parent on April 27, 2012 which were paid in 2013.
+On June 28, 2013, Feishang Mining declared and paid dividends of HK\$155.00 million to the Company.
+On September 24, 2014, Wuhu Feishang declared dividends of CNY39.24 million to its parent which were paid in 2015.
+On May 19, 2015, Feishang Mining declared and paid dividends of HK\$39.50 million to the Company.